'Anyone loyal Trump is not loyal to the constitution': Hutchinson's testimony explodes

 "He wants me to let you know that he's thinking about you.
 He knows you're loyal, and you're going to do the right thing when you go in for your deposition."

-Ms Cheney took a dim view of these attempts, in her view, to pressure witnesses.
+Cheney took a dim view of these attempts, in her view, to pressure witnesses.

 "I think most Americans know that attempting to influence witnesses to testify untruthfully presents very serious concerns," she said.

-CNN later confirmed that Ms Hutchinson was one of the two witnesses, citing multiple sources, though it was unable to glean which one.
+CNN later confirmed that Hutchinson was one of the two witnesses, citing multiple sources, though it was unable to glean which one.

 Committee foreshadows criminal charges

 Witness tampering is a crime in the United States.
-Speaking to America's ABC News on Thursday, Ms Cheney suggested her committee could make criminal referrals to the US Justice Department, leading to prosecutions.
+Speaking to America's ABC News on Thursday, Cheney suggested her committee could make criminal referrals to the US Justice Department, leading to prosecutions.

-"It gives us a real insight into how people around the former president are operating, and the extent to which they believe they can affect the testimony of witnesses before the committee," Ms Cheney said.
+"It gives us a real insight into how people around the former president are operating, and the extent to which they believe they can affect the testimony of witnesses before the committee," Cheney said.

 "It's something we take very seriously, and it's something people should be aware of.
 It's a very serious issue.
 And I would imagine the Department of Justice would be very interested in it, and we'll take that very seriously as well."

-Another of the committee's members, Democrat Zoe Lofgren, told CNN she was concerned about Mr Trump's allies seeking to influence witnesses by paying for their lawyers.
+Another of the committee's members, Democrat Zoe Lofgren, told CNN she was concerned about Trump's allies seeking to influence witnesses by paying for their lawyers.

 "Let's just say this: it's a concern.
-And anyone who is trying to dissuade or tamper with witnesses should be on notice that it's a crime, and we are perfectly prepared to provide any evidence we have to the proper authorities," said Ms Lofgren.
+And anyone who is trying to dissuade or tamper with witnesses should be on notice that it's a crime, and we are perfectly prepared to provide any evidence we have to the proper authorities," said Lofgren.

-Meanwhile Mick Mulvaney – who served as Mr Trump's acting chief of staff for more than a year before Ms Hutchinson's boss, Mr Meadows, replaced him – said the allegation of witness tampering was more significant than anything she'd said in Tuesday's hearing.
+Meanwhile Mick Mulvaney – who served as Trump's acting chief of staff for more than a year before Hutchinson's boss, Meadows, replaced him – said the allegation of witness tampering was more significant than anything she'd said in Tuesday's hearing.

 "The real bomb that got dropped was the implied charge of witness tampering.
 If there is hard evidence, that is a serious problem for the former president," he argued.